sairum/anova-web/README.md

 `$ make watch`

 and edit the files under inside the folder *src/* (this includes css styles and JavaScript).
-Tu make use of the Makefile you need *inotifywatch*, a standard tool installed by default in most Linux system, and Douglas Crockford's *jsmin* (https://www.crockford.com/jsmin.html) for minification of JavaScript files.
+To make use of the Makefile you need *inotifywatch*, a standard tool installed by default in most Linux system, and Douglas Crockford's *jsmin* (https://www.crockford.com/jsmin.html) for minification of JavaScript files.
 Other than that, **anova-web** depends only on three JavaScript libraries and one CSS Style sheet:

 * JStat (https://github.com/jstat/jstat) for probability distributions and related stuff
 * FileSaver.js (https://github.com/eligrey/FileSaver.js/) to generate files to download